 Reaction & Thoughts:

 Producer George Pal was a master at developing great looking, grandly produced fantasy films that served not only to stretch our imaginations, but also to further push technological advances in the film industry, especially in the optical effects department.
-The War of the Worlds, Tom Thump, The Time Machine, and The Seven Faces of Dr. Lao are among Pal’s most interesting and successful productions, and they all share the same ideas — fantastic stories vividly told using an array of visual imagery.
+The War of the Worlds, Tom Thump, and The Time Machine are among Pal’s most interesting and successful productions, and they all share the same ideas — fantastic stories vividly told using an array of visual imagery.

-When Worlds Collide was Pal’s third production, and his obsessive good eye for detail pays in big dividends -– the slow disintegration of the planet is neatly realized for maximum impact.
-Full of great (for 1951), goofy visual effects, this film could be considered the granddaddy of all disaster films, decades before the genre acquired popularity in the 1970s with films like Airport (1970), Earthquake (1974), and The Towering Inferno (1974).
+This was Pal’s third production, and his good eye for detail pays in big dividends -– the slow disintegration of the planet is neatly realized for maximum impact.
+Full of great (for 1951), goofy visual effects, this film could be considered the granddaddy of all disaster films, decades before the genre acquired popularity in the 1970s.

-The film’s then innovative, Oscar-winning special effects blend exceedingly well with the actors and the sets, creating a believable futuristic atmosphere — every detail of the models and matte shots used are shown with clarity and precision.
-I’m a big fan of miniatures — Ray Harryhausen is one of my idols — so it goes without saying that I greatly enjoyed the technical aspects of the movie.
+The film’s then innovative, Oscar-winning special effects blend exceedingly well with the actors and the sets, creating a believable futuristic atmosphere.
+I’m a big fan of miniatures so it goes without saying that I greatly enjoyed the technical aspects of the movie.

-The actors take a back seat to the visuals.
+The actors are just right.
 Richard Derr (American Gigolo) and Barbara Rush (The Young Lions) are okay in the leading roles.
-John Hoyt (Spartacus) is a great villain.
+John Hoyt (Winter Meeting) is a great villain.
 Stuart Whitman (The Comancheros) has a bit role.
 Film debuts of Rachel Ames (TV’s General Hospital) and Mary Murphy (The Desperate Hours).

 Conclusions & Final Thoughts:

-When Worlds Collide is one of the most influential science fiction films ever made, and it continues to inspire new filmmakers, most recently in films like Deep Impact and The Day After Tomorrow.
+When Worlds Collide is one of the most influential science fiction films ever made, and it continues to inspire new filmmakers.
 Although the technology is dated, this is an essential movie for those movie buffs that treasure classic science fiction.
 This is a delightfully corny film that the entire family can enjoy.
-There are rumors that Steven Spielberg is currently working on a remake.
+P. S. Steven Spielberg is allegedly working on a remake.
 Color, 83 minutes, Not Rated.